behnazkhoshnood/tadig-restaurant/README.md

 1. Code Institute tutorials were very helpful throughout the whole project.

 1. Bootstrap is also used in the project.
-(Bootstrap grid, Bootstrap Moodle and Bootstrap classes)
+(Bootstrap grid, Bootstrap Modal and Bootstrap classes)